Punch-Out!! (2009 video game): Development

 The game was revealed in 2008 at the Nintendo Media Summit, where a fifteen-second trailer was shown.
 It was later announced that it was being developed by Next Level Games, which had partnered with Nintendo on games such as Super Mario Strikers (2005).
 Nintendo wished to make a new iteration similar to the original Punch-Out!! for the NES, so they asked the studio to design the gameplay to be exactly like it and the characters to look like the original games.
 This led to the studio designing the game with classic NES-style controls by using the Wii Remote turned sideways.
 Pre-production started when the Wii was released.
 At the time, Nintendo was discussing the idea with the studio.
 Soon after that, the studio created a prototype of the game.

 In an interview, the game's producer, Kensuke Tanabe, described the development as a collaborative effort between the staff of Next Level Games and Nintendo of Japan.
 As an example of this, Tanabe said that the roster of opponents that are in the game were chosen by people of both studios, Next Level wanting to include more NES characters.
 When asked about the challenges of bringing an old franchise to the current generation, the game's gameplay lead, Bryce Holliday, said that the most difficult thing to figure out was how to design the gameplay and where to locate the camera.
-The game has a cel shaded graphical style, which was a decision of Next Level.
+The game has a cel-shaded cartoon graphical style, which was a decision of Next Level.
 Both of the developers wanted to design the graphics in a way that would be immediately identifiable to any person who catches a glimpse of the game.
 They also wanted to invoke the style of the previous iterations while at the same time creating some new visuals.
 Holliday called the style "the logical choice".